To access the Default Settings for Payroll and Overtime features, follow the steps below:

 Default Payroll Schedules

-Payroll schedules include important information such as Payroll Frequency (weekly, bi-weekly, semi-monthly, monthly), Overlapping strategies, and Overtime calculation strategies.
+Payroll schedules include essential information such as Payroll Frequency (weekly, bi-weekly, semi-monthly, monthly), Overlapping strategies, and Overtime calculation strategies.

 Note: If you create more than one payroll schedule, it should be because different groups of employees are being paid differently.
-If it were a mistake during the configuration, you will be unable to edit or delete it unless a ticket is open for our Support and Development departments.
+If it were a mistake during the configuration, you cannot edit or delete it unless a ticket is open for our Support and Development departments.

 You can follow these steps to create a payroll schedule.